NickM-27/NickM-27/README.md

 I have many years of experience.

-## ADT - Senior Android Developer (October 2020 - Present)
+## ADT - Senior Android Developer (October 2020 - October 2024)

-I work with many teams on lots of awesome projects including ADT+, ADT Trusted Neighbor, Google Integration, ADT Blue, ADT Pulse, etc.
+- Lead successful projects including integrating:
+  - Google Nest: Device & Familiar Face APIs, WebRTC & RTSP streaming
+  - ZWave communication: Door lock, garage door, motion sensor, etc.
+- Integrated Glass Break ULE sensor, built POC that was used for UL certification
+- Collaborated with backend team to establish APIs for Google Nest integration
+- Refactored tens of thousands of lines of code from Java/XML to Kotlin/Compose
+- Implemented Figma designs via XML and Jetpack compose

 ## Fitplan Technologies - Mid Level Android Developer (May 2019 - November 2020)

-Fitplan is a tech startup where I am an Android / Mobile engineer.
+- Implemented an SDK to allow posts and comments among users
+- Solely responsible for implementing Figma designs and developing internal workout builder used by professional athletes and trainers to create their own workouts.

 # My social accounts